hthuwal/flipkart-grid/yolov3/Readme.md

     + Hence no SGD Burn In.
 - Added Progress Bars during Training and Testing.
     + Results are shown only after each epoch.
+- The output is now of the form
+    `x1 x2 y1 y2`

 ### Description